Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 - Avoid excessive physical activity

-It’s important to avoid exercise and any significant physical movements after surgery.
+It’s important to avoid exercise and any significant physical movements weeks after surgery.
 Lifting heavy objects or exerting yourself too much could cause your incision sites to become stressed or could even reopen them.
 This would inevitably lead to more severe scarring.

-How to Treat Healed Breast Reduction Scars
+How to Treat Healed Scars

 There may be other dermatological interventions that can be utilized to reduce the appearance of scarring as well.